Adam Goldberg: Television

 In 1995, Goldberg appeared in a signature wise-cracking role as delivery boy Leo in the television comedy Double Rush.
 Goldberg then appeared in a three-episode arc in the second season of Friends (1996) as Chandler's crazy roommate Eddie.
 He appeared some years later in a nine-episode arc in season two of the Friends spinoff show Joey as Jimmy, Joey Tribbiani's best friend from high school.
 He also appeared as a main character in the short-lived 2005 Fox series Head Cases.

 In 1997, he received an exclusive series development deal with ABC.

-Goldberg appeared in the short-lived ensemble cop show The Unusuals, playing a detective in New York City with brain cancer who refuses treatment because of his dislike of doctors.
+Goldberg appeared in the short-lived ensemble cop show The Unusuals, playing a New York City detective with brain cancer who refuses treatment because of his dislike of doctors.
 His character was stated as being "sarcastic" and Goldberg had been described as "one of the better reasons to watch."
 He subsequently appeared in the short-lived ensemble cop show NYC 22.

-In 2014 portrayed Mr. Numbers, one half of the hit man team in the first season of FX's Fargo.
-This was the second time working with creator Noah Hawley who had cast Goldberg in 2009's The Unusuals.
-He had to learn ASL sign language for the role and began production just a few days after wrapping principal photography on his feature, No Way Jose.
+In 2014, portrayed Mr. Numbers, one half of the hit man team in the first season of FX's Fargo.
+This was the second time working with creator Noah Hawley, who had cast Goldberg in 2009's The Unusuals.
+He had to learn American Sign Language for the role and began production just a few days after wrapping principal photography on his feature, No Way Jose.
 While shooting Fargo, Goldberg was also editing his feature and much of it was assembled in his hotel room in Calgary.

 Goldberg played the role of Dave Marks, a struggling comedian and Jim Gaffigan's best friend, for two seasons on the TV Land sitcom The Jim Gaffigan Show.
 He shot the pilot during a week off from production on Fargo.

 In 2017, Goldberg joined the cast of NBC's Taken as a regular cast member during the show's second season.
 He portrayed Kilroy, an accomplished computer hacker.

 In 2019, Goldberg had a supporting role in the cast of CBS's God Friended Me as technical entrepreneur, Simon Hayes.

-In 2020 Goldberg began production on CBS' The Equalizer, a reboot of the original.
+In 2020, Goldberg began production on CBS' The Equalizer, a reboot of the original.
 He played another hacker, this time opposite Queen Latifah.